apache/beam-site/src/documentation/sdks/python-custom-io.md

 * `stop_position`: Returns the ending position of the current range, exclusive.

 * `try_claim`: This method is used to determine if a record at a split point is within the range.
 This method should modify the internal state of the `RangeTracker` by updating the last-consumed position to the given starting `position` of the record being read by the source.
+The method returns true if the given position falls within the current range.

 * `set_current_position`: This method updates the last-consumed position to the given starting position of a record being read by a source.
 You can invoke this method for records that do not start at split points, and this should modify the internal state of the `RangeTracker`.
 If the record starts at a split point, you must invoke `try_claim` instead of this method.